5 Strategies Socially Responsible Companies Are Using in Their 2020 CSR Initiatives

 Campbell’s Soup Company provides an informative and visually-appealing outlook on its CSR metrics here.
 Campbell’s defines specific targets and provides accompanying metrics that measure progress in real-time.
 The company provides itself with an objective deadline for each target.
 Importantly, they exercise transparency in the scope of these targets: the company indicates which targets relate only to American operations and which targets relate to its global operations.

-Once a company establishes core metrics and time frames that relate to program impact, the company can evaluate metrics that relate to other priorities, such as customer loyalty and improved reputation.
+Once a company establishes core metrics and time frames that relate to their corporate social responsibility intiatives, the company can evaluate metrics that relate to other priorities, such as customer loyalty and improved reputation.

-CSR leaders should be able to measure program effectiveness and adapt programs accordingly.
+socially responsible companies should be able to measure the effectiveness of their corporate social responsibility program and adapt programs accordingly.
 Armed with an understanding of what success looks like, CSR leaders will have effective leverage to shape their organization’s social impact.

 Successful socially-responsible companies identify causes that align with their corporate mission, employee base, and communities.
 These organizations then advance these causes through authentic and sincere actions.

-How does a company express authenticity?
+How does a company express authenticity in their corporate social responsibility initiatives?
 Authenticity starts with skin in the game.
 A company demonstrates skin in the game when it makes material sacrifices or adjustments.
 Organizations should evaluate their community impact goals alongside their business practices.
 Executives should work toward alignment between these goals and practices.